cppmylove/hello_world/README.md

 # hello_world
-just learning how wo use github hhhh.....
+just learning how to use github hhhh.....

+  Hey guys,look here.I am major in Mechanical Engineering and Automation.But i think i like coding and i have learn c++\web\python,that why i come here and join in Github.

+  Now,let's begin!